hogstar21/PDF-Text-Extractor-and-Translator/README.md

 - Portuguese: `pt`
 - Russian: `ru`
 - Japanese: `ja`
-- Chinese (Simplified): `zh-cn`
+- Chinese (Simplified): `zh`

-For a complete list of language codes, visit [Google Translate API documentation](https://cloud.google.com/translate/docs/languages).
+Note: This tool uses the LibreTranslate API, which supports a wide range of languages but may not support all language pairs.

 ## Troubleshooting